Rock Sound: Hall of Fame/Throwback

 Rock Sound inducted numerous albums into its Hall of Fame, as part of a long-running feature.
 The main criterion for inclusion was thought to be influence – even within a particular genre – and for that reason many of the albums have been commercially successful as well as critically successful because they have then gone on to influence large numbers of bands or the music scene.
 Thus this differs from the Yearly Top Albums lists which do not take influence into account.
 In each article there was normally an interview with band members, a commentary on the album's release, a look at its initial success, and reaction from other musicians or participants in the album's creation - such as producers, engineers, and music video directors.
 Towards the end of this section's run it was renamed to "Throwback".

 Rock Sound Records

 In 2019, Rock Sound introduced a new venture titled Rock Sound Records, a sub-brand of Rock Sound offering and distributing music in limited physical formats, such as cassette tapes and vinyl records.
-Generally, this involves the exclusive physical release of a record released by a band that's signed to a different (major) record label.
+Generally, this involves the exclusive physical release of a record released by a band that is signed to a different (major) record label.
 For instance, the first Rock Sound Records release was a cassette tape version of Simple Creatures′ debut EP Strange Love, while the band is currently signed to BMG.